neuromaster/fastcoin/README.md

-NEUROCRYPT Fork Developmet for Dice and Poker Tokans

 Fastcoin - a fork of Litecoin version with fast blocks and transactions.
 Like Litecoin it uses scrypt as a proof of work scheme.